jonathan-scholbach/jonathan-scholbach.github.io/_posts/2023-02-06-what-does-it-mean-to-be-exceptional.md

 Another use case is that `None` is actually a valid value of the function.

-In those cases, a very clean approach is to create an exception, but return it instead of raising it:
+In those cases, a very clean approach is to create an exception, but to return it instead of raising it:

 {% highlight Python %}
 class NegativeAge(ValueError):